 How long is a session?

-Sessions last 55 minutes.
-However, if we decide to use EMDR in a session, we will book one and a half hours and I charge pro-rata for whatever time we use.
+Sessions usually last 55 minutes.
+However, there may be times that we schedule in a longer session if needed and if so, I charge pro-rata for whatever time we use.
 For couples the first session is generally three hours long and subsequent sessions are usually 90-120 minutes.

 How long will I be in Counselling/Psychotherapy for?